0Adiber/MinecraftMovies/README.md

 # Minecraft Movies

 This is a Spigot Plugin, which lets you watch videos in vanilla Minecraft.
-This is done using Item Frames and some quick Maths. (actually the maths is kinda not quick). **Note, that this is not usable for real life application, but rather as a proof of concept.**
+This is done using Item Frames and some quick Maths. (actually the maths is kinda not quick). **Note, that this is not usable for real life application, but rather as a proof of concept.** It is also important to note, that this should not encourage anyone to watch or distribute pirated movies using Minecraft.

 ## How it works